NYA2107/github-search/README.md

 - Get list user's repositories
 - Sort by pushed date
-- On open accordion fetch (memoize fetched value)
+- Only fetch when opening accordion and memoize the data after fetch

 ## Installation